R3353/dighum100-project/README.md

-Project completed for DigHum100 at UC Berkeley.
-All work belongs to AJ Grover, Priscilla Chen, Savannah Adamo, Stanley Chan, and Therese Mendoza. **THIS REPOSITORY CLONE IS FOR PORTFOLIO AND PROFESSIONAL DEMONSTRATION PURPOSES ONLY.**
+Project completed for DigHum100 at UC Berkeley. **THIS REPOSITORY CLONE IS FOR PORTFOLIO AND PROFESSIONAL DEMONSTRATION PURPOSES ONLY.**

 ## My contributions:
 - Website UI/UX via Wix (website link below)